Replacing old siding can significantly boost the curb appeal of your house, improve energy efficiency, and increase your home value.

-Other options: Select number of floor in your home, job complexity (use your judgement, but if you have multiple bump-outs / built in bays, etc, of if your house is victorian style with all kinds of decorative pieces, use medium or difficult option).
+Other options: Select number of floors in your home, job complexity (use your judgement, but if you have multiple bump-outs / built in bays, etc, of if your house is Victorian style with all kinds of decorative pieces, use medium or difficult option).
 Select new insulation type, and number of windows / doors to be wrapped with flat stock aluminum.

 Removal of old materials: Note that old plastic / vinyl / aluminum siding must always be removed, before new VINYL siding is installed.
 Vinyl CAN be installed over wood siding.
 For other materials, you must always remove old siding down to wall flat boards.

 Asbestos siding: If you have old asbestos shingles on your walls it is best to install new (vinyl) siding on top, without removing asbestos.
 Otherwise your cost of siding a house will be 3 times more that is estimated by our calculator.
 Removing asbestos is VERY expensive and can only be done by certified contractors.
 The whole area should be then concealed to minimize / eliminate asbestos dust.
 Never let a regular siding contractor remove asbestos shingles.

 Siding prices – quick overview